Laurence Boisson de Chazournes joins Matrix Chambers

 - Related Practice Area(s):

-- Arbitration, Environmental Law and Natural Resources, Public and Private International Law
+- International arbitration, Environmental Law and Natural Resources, Public International Law

 Laurence Boisson de Chazournes is Professor at the Law Faculty of the University of Geneva, and an Associate Member of the Institute of International Law [IDI].
 Professor Boisson de Chazournes joined Matrix Chambers on 1 May 2016.